contao/docs/docs/manual/system/debug-mode.en.md

 Next to the preview button there will be a _Debug Mode_ button.
 When clicked, this will set a special cookie that enables the debug mode only for the current user.

+{{% notice info %}}
+The button will only be displayed, if no app environment is defined in your `.env` file.

 #### Contao Manager